tannerlindsay/burrowhandbook/docs/Accommodations.md

 provided via message just prior to arrival.

 ### Front and Back Doors
-To open, press the "logo" on the lock, then enter the code, the press the check mark.
+To open, press the logo on the lock, then enter the code, the press the check mark.
-The door will automatically re-lock after 2 minutes.
+The door will automatically re-lock after 2 minutes, or you can press the logo to lock it.

 ### Garage
 Enter the code, then press 'Enter'.
 To close from the outside, just press 'Enter', no code required.